High School U.S.A.: Casting

-According to stand-up comedian and future Mystery Science Theater 3000 star Joel Hodgson, he was asked to be one of the stars of the proposed series.
+According to stand-up comedian and future Mystery Science Theater 3000 creator Joel Hodgson, he was asked to be one of the stars of the proposed series based on the movie.
 Hodgson turned the offer down after telling the network he did not think the material was good.
 The network raised their offer, thinking his refusal was a bargaining ploy.
 Because of this experience, Hodgson decided Hollywood was too shallow to work with and quit the industry until 1987, when he created MST3K.

 Fox and Glover would go on the following year to work together again in Back to the Future.

 Filming

 Fox met McKeon on set and the two of them dated for a while, and starred in another TV movie, Poison Ivy.

 Pilot

 A one-hour pilot was created due to the success of the original movie, but no longer featuring the star teen actors.
 It was not picked up by the network, and was aired on May 26, 1984 (the Saturday evening of Memorial Day weekend).

 Crystal Bernard, Crispin Glover, Jonathan Gries, Ken Osmond, and Michael Zorek were the only cast members to return for the pilot (with Osmond playing a teacher instead of a parent).

 Barbara Billingsley and Jerry Mathers, the only two Leave It to Beaver cast members who weren't in the film, joined the pilot while Dow and Bank did not return.
 Similarly, David Nelson did not return while his mother and brother (and Ozzie and Harriet co-stars), Harriet Nelson and Ricky Nelson, joined the cast.
 Other classic TV stars to join included Dick York (from Bewitched), Burt Ward and Julie Newmar (both from Batman).

+The pilot marked the last acting roles of Ricky Nelson and Dick York.